ufs-community/land-DA_workflow/README.md

 * Submitting pull requests to offline_land_workflow

 1) Each pull request should have an associated issue.
-Create a draft pull request as soon as you start working on it, and ....
+Create a draft pull request as soon as you start working on a new issue, and select the "DRAFT: do not merge" option from the labels.
+You should then regularly push commits to your branch, making sure to provide a useful description of the commit in the comments.

 2) Before doing the final push, make sure that any directories / variable values that you changed to run the code are changed back to their orginal values.
 Each script has a line that says something like "you shouldn't have to change anything below here" - this marks the end of the user-specified varuiables.